dementive/SublimePlus/README.md

 import os; path=sublime.packages_path(); (os.makedirs(path) if not os.path.exists(path) else None); window.run_command('exec', {'cmd': ['git', 'clone', 'https://github.com/dementive/SublimePlus', 'SublimePlus'], 'working_dir': path})
 ```

-Alternatively you can download the zip file from github and  put the SideBar folder (make sure it is named SideBar) in the packages folder.
+Alternatively you can download the zip file from github and put the SublimePlus folder (make sure it is named SublimePlus) in the packages folder.
-This folder can easily be found by going to ```preferences``` in the main menu and selecting ```Browse Packages```.
+The packages folder can easily be found by going to ```preferences``` in the main menu and selecting ```Browse Packages```.
 ```
 C:\Users\YOURUSERNAME\AppData\Roaming\Sublime Text 3\Packages\SublimePlus
 ```